steelep/uniRunner/README.md

 Simple program to download and precompute all pairs on Sushi and UniSwap V2, finds the intersection of the set where one token is WETH, generates a list of cross DEX dual listed pairs where arbitrage possiblities can exist and outputs to intersectionWETH.json.
 This script should be run periodically to capture newly listed pairs.

 # uniApprover.js
-To avoid automatically buying tokens which I couldnt sell, I implemented a transaction validator, which forks the ethereum mainnet to memory and simulates the transactions, if the simulated account balance is positive (after fee's etc), then the token is added to a whitelist, this means its eligable to trade on uniSushi_Pricer.
+To avoid automatically buying tokens which I couldnt sell (honeypots) or becoming ensared by malicious honeypot transaction setups, I implemented a transaction validator, which forks the ethereum mainnet to memory and simulates the transactions.
+If the simulated account balance is equal or positive, then the token is added to a whitelist or trade authorised, this means its eligable to trade on uniSushi_Pricer.
 Approved contracts are stored in approvedERC20.json and reread at uniSushi_Pricer init.
-This means some latency the first time a token is ever seen (todo, run checks when reading intersectionWETH.json)
+This means some latency the first time a token (2-3 seconds) is ever seen (todo, run checks when reading intersectionWETH.json)

 # ArbProxy.sol
 Purpose built smart contract, atomically executes cross dex uni/sushi arbitrage bundles.
 Whitelists deployers address as owner and only user.